ATNoG/WSGW/README.md

 Producers share data through a UDP/WS connection, it only supports JSON data.
 Clients request data through a ws/upd connection.

-It has been used to show case small IoT scenarios in school demonstrations.
+It has been used to showcase small IoT scenarios in school demonstrations.

 ## Prerequisites

 Most of my code requires a library named [utils](https://github.com/mariolpantunes/utils).
 This library is no exception, it also requires Jetty libraries (from WS support).
 Currently, it requires Java 8.
-In the future the code will be converted to Java 10 and the Jetty requirement may/will be dropped.
+In the future, the code will be converted to Java 10 and the Jetty requirement may/will be dropped.

 ## Installation